V Gordon Clemons Sells 1,000 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 - On Friday, September 11th, V Gordon Clemons sold 1,000 shares of CorVel stock.
 The stock was sold at an average price of $85.15, for a total value of $85,150.00.

+A number of large investors have recently bought and sold shares of the stock.
+State of Alaska Department of Revenue grew its stake in CorVel by 3.0% in the third quarter.
+State of Alaska Department of Revenue now owns 8,551 shares of the business services provider’s stock worth $730,000 after purchasing an additional 250 shares in the last quarter.
+Two Sigma Advisers LP grew its stake in CorVel by 6.5% in the second quarter.
+Two Sigma Advisers LP now owns 16,448 shares of the business services provider’s stock worth $1,166,000 after purchasing an additional 1,000 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its holdings in CorVel by 4.7% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 58,867 shares of the business services provider’s stock worth $4,174,000 after acquiring an additional 2,653 shares during the last quarter.
+Engineers Gate Manager LP bought a new position in CorVel in the second quarter worth about $346,000.
+Finally, Sei Investments Co. bought a new position in CorVel in the second quarter worth about $536,000.
+Institutional investors and hedge funds own 46.69% of the company’s stock.

-CRVL has been the topic of a number of recent analyst reports.
-BidaskClub lowered CorVel from a “strong-buy” rating to a “buy” rating in a research note on Tuesday, September 22nd.
+Several analysts have recently weighed in on the company.
+BidaskClub downgraded CorVel from a “strong-buy” rating to a “buy” rating in a research note on Tuesday, September 22nd.
 TheStreet upgraded CorVel from a “c+” rating to a “b” rating in a research note on Thursday, June 25th.

-Institutional investors have recently made changes to their positions in the company.
-Wells Fargo & Company MN increased its stake in shares of CorVel by 388.9% during the first quarter.
-Wells Fargo & Company MN now owns 88,318 shares of the business services provider’s stock valued at $4,814,000 after buying an additional 70,254 shares during the period.
-Engineers Gate Manager LP purchased a new position in shares of CorVel during the second quarter valued at $346,000.
-Royal Bank of Canada increased its stake in shares of CorVel by 615.1% during the first quarter.
-Royal Bank of Canada now owns 12,006 shares of the business services provider’s stock valued at $655,000 after buying an additional 10,327 shares during the period.
-Two Sigma Advisers LP increased its stake in shares of CorVel by 8.4% during the first quarter.
-Two Sigma Advisers LP now owns 15,448 shares of the business services provider’s stock valued at $842,000 after buying an additional 1,200 shares during the period.
-Finally, State of Tennessee Treasury Department increased its stake in shares of CorVel by 35.0% during the second quarter.
-State of Tennessee Treasury Department now owns 9,125 shares of the business services provider’s stock valued at $647,000 after buying an additional 2,367 shares during the period.
-Hedge funds and other institutional investors own 46.69% of the company’s stock.

 CorVel Corporation provides workers' compensation solutions for employers, third party administrators, insurance companies, and government agencies seeking to control costs and promote positive outcomes.
 It applies technology, intelligence, and a human touch to the risk management process that enables its clients to intervene early and connected to the critical intelligence they need to proactively manage risk.